uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Three ♥/Cups
   + upright: friendship, community, happiness, celebration, collaboration
   + reversed: overindulgence, gossip, isolation, "three's a crowd"
++ The Wanderer's Oracle: Wind ‖ Light
+  + situation: The winds that blew during the day slacken as the evening light fades.
+The Wanderer makes camp and prepares the evening meal.
+  + admonition: Pour a libation of thanks for the blessings and beauty of the day, inviting any companions to join with you.
 + Bible: 1 Kings 18:3-16 - Obadiah saves the prophets
 + Additional Concepts:
   + "All my relations"